 Solicitors, valuers and surveyors are not regulated by the Financial Conduct Authority.

 Protecting your Investment

-It's important to protect your property, its contents, and your ability to keep up with your mortgage repayments should the unexpected happen.
+It's important to protect your property, its contents, as well as your ability to keep up with your mortgage repayments, should the unexpected happen.